Chocolate fork biscuits

 Bake the chocolate fork biscuits

 Bake the chocolate biscuits in the oven for 12-15 minutes until they are fully baked.
-They’ll still be a little soft when they come out the oven but will harder a little when they cool.
+They’ll still be a little soft when they come out the oven but will harden a little when they cool.

 Remove them from your oven, allow them to cool slightly before leaving them to cool completely on a wire rack.